Aaron De La Cerda

 Aaron grew up in California’s Central San Joaquin Valley where at a young age he discovered his passion for horticulture and growing his own food.
 He used his green thumb to educate himself and his friends and family on how to grow and harvest their own food right at home.

-After completing Americorp service he continued to work with young people in Oakland; leading youth leadership trainings, piloting a credit recovery program for high school juniors, and managing a youth workforce development program in the form of landscape maintenance.
-He was also a member of the first East Oakland Innovators: a group of community members using an asset based approach and design thinking to address the challenges of the East Oakland.
+After completing Americorp service he continued to work with young people in Oakland; leading youth leadership training, piloting a credit recovery program for high school juniors, and managing a youth workforce development program in the form of landscape maintenance.
+He was also a member of the first East Oakland Innovators: a group of community members using an asset based approach and design thinking to address the challenges of the East Oakland community.
 He continues to help organize community outreach, research, and events.

-Aaron is excited to be working with Acta Non Verba as the Farm Manager to educate K-8 youth and their families on methods and benefits of local and sustainable horticulture.
-It is his hope that every young person has an opportunity to participate in an outdoor classroom, to interact with the land, and contribute to the reclamation of local food systems.
+Aaron is excited to be working with Acta Non Verba as the Farm & CSA Manager to educate K-8 youth and their families on methods and benefits of local and sustainable horticulture.
+It is his hope that every young person has an opportunity to participate in an outdoor classroom, to interact with the land, and contribute to the building of a just and localized food system.